oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 3. We will use the `kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain.sh` script to create the WLS domain in the persistent volume we created previously.

-   First, we need to set up the domain configuration for the WebLogic domain.
+   We need to set up the domain configuration for the WebLogic domain.
 This step uses the configuration generated previously.

-   Next, validate all the resources created above using script `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/validate.sh`.
+   Validate all the resources created above using the script `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/validate.sh`.

    Use the following commands to check if the resources are ready: